jclapis/rp-pi-guide/Preparing-the-OS.md

 The main advantages of doing this are:
 - Complete control over the configuration.
 You pick the user accounts, the permissions, the file system layout, the versions of everything... it's all up to you.
 - Easier to run custom / development versions of the ETH clients or Rocket Pool itself that you built from source.
+- Allows you to optimize and fine-tune things for even better performance.

 The disadvantages are:
 - A lot more effort to set up.
 - Requires more technical knowledge to really understand what you're doing when you follow each of the instructions.
   I suppose you could just follow them without understanding what they do, but that seems like a bad idea.
-- Not *officially* supported, so you'll have to head to the Rocket Pool Discord to ask for help.
-There's not nearly as much documentation to help you in case you break something.
+- Not *officially* supported, so there's not nearly as much documentation to help you in case you break something.
+You'll have to head to the Rocket Pool Discord to ask for help.

 In my opinion, this configuration should only be used if you're a developer, if you want to run the absolute latest development prototypes for the clients or for Rocket Pool, or you just *really* don't like Docker.